-From among the NHIS households eligible for the Panel 12, four domains (strata) were established in a hierarchical sequence but in essence there were only two sampling strata employed.
+From among the NHIS households eligible for the Panel 13, four domains (strata) were established in a hierarchical sequence but in essence there were only two sampling strata employed.
 The first stratum contained households with Asians and those "predicted to be poor", a second stratum contained households with Hispanics not assigned to the first stratum, a third stratum contained households with black members in households not assigned to the first two strata, while the fourth stratum contained all remaining households.
-All households in the "Asian/Predicted Poor" stratum were selected with certainty while the sampling rates for the remaining three strata were essentially the same, roughly 90 percent.
-Panel 12 was the first year in which Hispanics formed a separate sample domain for MEPS.
+All households in the strata of "Asian/Predicted Poor", Hispanics, and Blacks were sampled with certainty.
+The sampling rate for the "other" stratum was about 57 percent.